Futures Trading

 Day Trading Crude Oil with the Better Indicators

 The ‘Better’ indicators aren’t optimised, so use them on any market or timeframe.
+Crude Oil is one of the futures markets where they work particularly well.
 Crude Oil has become a great day trading vehicle over the last few years.
-There is plenty of volume (liquidity), volatility (intra-day range) and “mini” contracts available (symbol QM) – which are essential for a good day ...
+There is plenty of volume (liquidity), volatility (intra-day range) and ...

 image of better indicators on forex